 Take a look at our Tips for Suppliers [pdf], which gives some information and guidance on how to complete and submit compliant RFQ, PQQ and tenders.

+Any contractors appointed to deliver works contracts for us will be required to demonstrate compliance with current health and safety law.
 Suppliers must hold a current Safety Systems in Procurement (SSIP) accreditation, which demonstrates that you have met the assessment requirements in SSIP within the last 12 months.

 Data protection legislation came into force on 25th May 2018.
 It protects the privacy of citizens and prevent data breaches.
 It applies to any public or private organisation processing personal data and brings new obligations on data controllers and data processors.
 In addition, the General Data Protection Regulation (GDPR) specifies that any processing of personal data by a Processor, should be governed by a contract with certain provisions included.
 Existing and potential Suppliers should note that any commercial relationship requiring the sharing of personally identifiable information with the Supplier will be governed by Magenta Living’s Standard Forms of Contract which contain GDPR provisions (see above).
 Where other Forms of Contract are used, such as JCT/ NEC3/ Framework Agreements, then these will either contain GDPR provisions or be accomopanied by a Schedule of Amendments doing so.
 Failure to do agree to such terms will mean that Magenta will not be able to appoint you for any such supplies/services/works.